Homosexual Activists Confront Archbishop at College Mass

 COLLEGEVILLE, Minn. — When Archbishop John Nienstedt was invited to celebrate Mass at St. John’s University’s Abbey Church on Sept.
 26, the last thing he expected was a protest.

 A protest is what he got.

-In response, the archbishop upheld Church teaching, just as his predecessor Archbishop Harry Flynn did, by denying homosexual activists holy Communion and choosing to bless them instead.
+In response, the archbishop of St. Paul and Minneapolis upheld Church teaching, just as his predecessor Archbishop Harry Flynn did, by denying homosexual activists Communion and choosing to bless them instead.

 According to St. John’s University spokesman Michael Hemmesch, the archbishop had been invited to celebrate Mass by the university’s president, Father Robert Koopman.
 Upon his arrival for Mass, said archdiocesan spokesman Dennis McGrath, the archbishop was informed by Koopman that there were many in attendance who were wearing rainbow pins, buttons, ribbons and sashes.

 The Archdiocese of St. Paul and Minneapolis has a policy in place that was first instituted by Archbishop Flynn and has been continued by Archbishop Nienstedt to deny the Eucharist to those who use Communion as a time for a political statement or protest.

 According to the university’s student newspaper, The Record, the protest was organized by senior Ana Seivert, educational liaison for People Representing the Sexual Minority (PRiSM), who used e-mail to rally the university-sanctioned organization.